AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Proposed method

-The proposed MTL network based on pre-trained HTS-AT is shown in Fig. \ref{fig:MTL}.
+The proposed hybrid token-semantic contrastive learning framework based on the pre-trained HTS-AT is shown in Fig. \ref{fig:MTL}.
 This network first encodes the acoustic features into patch tokens, which are subsequently fed into the pre-trained HTS-AT.
-We then fine-tune the model by joint training of ASC and SED.
+Then HTS-AT outputs latent tokens, which are fed into ASC and SED token-semantic CNN branches.
+Specifically, we adopt the token-semantic CNNs for generating two hybrid embeddings, which represent the coarse and fine acoustic representations for the ASC and SED branches, respectively, The hybrid embeddings are used to calculate the contrastive loss to enhance the learning of general acoustic representations.
+Finally, we train the model by combining the ASC, SED and contrastive losses.

 For feature encoding, the input audio is first transformed into a log-Mel spectrogram of $T$ frames and $F$ bins, which is then segmented into $(\frac{T}{P} \times \frac{F}{P},\, D)$ patch tokens using a patch-embed CNN with a kernel of $(P \times P)$, where $D$ is the latent state dimension.
+Then the patch tokens are fed into 4 network groups, achieving latent tokens with the shape of $(\frac{T}{8P} \times \frac{F}{8P},\, 8D)$.
+Each of the first three groups consists of a Swin Transformer \cite{liu2021swin} block with a shifted window attention and a patch-merge layer, while the fourth only contains a Swin Transformer block.

-For the large audio model, we use the pre-trained HTS-AT, which was proposed using a Swin token-semantic Transformer for audio pattern recognition \cite{liu2021swin}.
-The patch tokens are fed into 4 network groups, achieving a shape of $(\frac{T}{8P} \times \frac{F}{8P},\, D)$.
-Each group consists of a Swin Transformer block with a shifted window attention and a patch-merge layer.
-After that, a token-semantic CNN is used to integrate all frequency bins and feature maps into the event classes.
+After that, we introduce ASC and SED token-semantic CNN-based branches.
+The ASC token-semantic CNN has a channel number of 128, a kernel size of $(1, \frac{T}{8P})$, and a padding size of $(0, 0)$, outputting the embedding $E^{a}\in \mathbb{R}^{128}$.
+The SED token-semantic CNN has the same channel number as ASC but with a kernel size of $(3, 3)$, and a padding size of $(1\, 1)$, outputting features of $(128, \frac{T}{8P})$.
+We then use a linear layer as the projection layer to get the embedding $E^{s}\in \mathbb{R}^{128}$.

-For the MTL framework, we use the output patch tokens of the token semantic module as the SED output, and the output of the fully connected layer as the ASC output.
-These two tasks share the common groups and token semantic module, which facilitate the learning of general acoustic representations.
-The losses for SED and ASC are combined using a weight factor $\alpha$, expressed as:
+Finally, we use a linear layer to get the output vector for calculating the cross-entropy loss of ASC, and a linear layer to get the event presence map for calculating the binary cross-entropy loss of SED.
+The embeddings are used to calculate contrastive loss $\mathcal{L}_{c}$ between the ASC and SED token-semantic CNN-based branches, expressed as:

-where $\mathcal{L}_{e}$ and $\mathcal{L}_{s}$ denote the losses of SED and ASC, respectively.
-It is noted that in the proposed network, both the token semantic module and the fully connected layer are retrained.
+where $E_{i}^{a}$ and $E_{i}^{s}$ are embedding from ASC and SED branch for the same input index $i$, $N$ is the batch size, and $\tau$ is a learnable temperature parameter for scaling the loss.
+The model is trained with the ASC, SED, and contrastive losses: